geometalab/osmaxx/README.md

 ### Add/remove a symbol

-To add a single Symbol, edit the `osmaxx_v1_definition.yml` manually and add a hex value below the existing ones, best in descending order (next higher number).
+To add a single Symbol, edit the `osmaxx_v1_definition.yml` manually and add a hex value below the existing ones, best in ascending order (next higher number).

 To remove a symbol, just delete the corresponding lines in the `osmaxx_v1_definition.yml`.